What Can I Do About My Dog's Separation Anxiety?

 Dr. Cathy Alinovi shares helpful information about the causes, symptoms and treatment of separation anxiety along with tips she has learned while working with her four-footed clientele.

-Question 1: What is separation anxiety?
+Q: What is separation anxiety?

 Dr. Cathy: Separation anxiety occurs when a dog is overly dependent on his person.
 When the owner leaves, the dog basically can’t bear it, and rips things to shreds.
 This is the dog that can’t be alone, even for 5 minutes, while the owner goes to the bathroom.